uniVocity/univocity-examples/README.md

 ```

 To make the following examples simple and easy to read, we will map the contents in these CSV files to a destination data store
 that contains fixed-width entities.
-We don't have these entities physically on disk so all data will be written to a String.
+We don't have these entities physically on disk so all data will be written to a `String`.
 This will require a little bit extra configuration to provide the essential information required by uniVocity.
 We will need to define the
 entities, their names, their fields and what fields should be used as identifiers.